peterbhase/ExplanationRoles/README.md

 Experimental results in the paper are replicated by running `run_tasks.py` with a special experiment command.
 Below, we give commands organized by the corresponding research question in the paper.
 For synthetic data experiments, all that is required is that you first set `save_dir` and `cache_dir` in `main.py`.
 We later give instructions for downloading and formatting data for experiments with existing datasets.

-The `run_tasks.py` script can take a few additional arguments when desired: `--seeds` gives the number of seeds to run for each session (defaults to 1), '--gpu' controls the GPU, and `--train_batch_size` and `--grad_accumulation_factor` can be used to control the effective train batch size and memory usage.
+The `run_tasks.py` script can take a few additional arguments when desired: `--seeds` gives the number of seeds to run for each session (defaults to 1), `--gpu` controls the GPU, and `--train_batch_size` and `--grad_accumulation_factor` can be used to control the effective train batch size and memory usage.

 *RQ1*